 - 3 Tablespoons red pepper oil (from the roasted red pepper)

 - 1 Tablespoon tahini

 - 2 garlic cloves, minced

-- 1 tsp cumin
+- 1 teaspoon cumin

-- 1 tbsp virgin olive oil
+- 1 Tablespoon virgin olive oil

 - Salt & pepper

 - Let it cool for a while and then remove the skin and seeds (remember to keep the oil from the red pepper, you will need it later in the recipe).